About UC Jazz

-Currently UC Jazz consists of nine small combos and one big band.
+Currently UC Jazz consists of nine small combos.
 The small combos range in experience from beginning to advanced, and includes a vocal ensemble.
 UC Jazz also holds monthly master classes taught by our faculty, and occasionally hosts guest artists from the jazz world for clinics.

 In the past, groups from UC Jazz have given free performances and clinics, bringing live music to public schools in districts such as Oakland, which have experienced deep cutbacks in arts spending.
 We are currently producing a jazz recording to increase our exposure and promote entry into festivals and concert settings.
 Our goal is to continue to act as musical ambassadors while enhancing our ability to travel to new locations.

 «The importance of UC Jazz on the UC Berkeley campus is vital.
 I would have never chosen to attend UC Berkeley if UC Jazz did not exist.
 Our organization exists as the only jazz outlet on campus for students like me who necessitate a jazz community in conjunction with their studies.»«But through all the challenges college has had to offer, I have found a home and a family with UC Jazz.
 Oftentimes I would arrive to a rehearsal stressed and stretched to my limit after a grueling day of classes, but as soon as I'd hear the rhythm section going and put my trumpet to my lips, I'd be rejuvenated.»